International Aid Transparency Initiative: IATI Registry

+Concerns on data quality

 James Coe, a senior advocacy officer at Publish What You Fund, wrote in August 2016 that there are over 35,000 agriculture-related activities in the IATI Registry, but "only a small number provide the locations of activities and even fewer provide some form of data on the outcome", making the data difficult to use.

 A piece in Devex stated that while the number of organizations reporting to IATI has increased, "the biggest barrier to increased data usage remains concerns about quality" of the data.

+Efforts by IATI's Governing Board to address the data quality issues include the release of the "IATI Validator" which enables publishers to confirm that their data is accessible and of good quality.